20 February, 2023

 You will stop improving and get stuck in the same way of thinking.

 Well, the same thing happens if you don’t analyze your UX (User Experience).
-You are ignoring the feedback of your users!
+You are ignoring the real-time feedback from your users!

 I will give you a quick overview of what is UX analytics.
-I will also show you which methods and tools you can use to make your UX better, thus increasing your conversion rates and traffic.
+I will also show you which user experience analytics methods and tools you can use to improve your UX, thus increasing user engagement and retention and reducing user churn.

 First, we have to distinguish between quantitative and qualitative UX analytics.

 Quantitative analytics is anything that can be expressed in numbers.
 Graphs and charts, you name it.
 Quantitative data will give you an objective basis to work on.

 Qualitative analytics does not measure numbers.
 It is focused on understanding the user and his behavior.